-Pavement Markings
+8-10 Pavement Markings

 Pavement markings are divided into two categories - long line and transverse and symbol.
 Long line markings are the markings that are applied parallel to the roadway.
 Typically long line markings are renewed with a spray application of new material applied from a striping truck.
-Typically transverse and symbol markings are renewed by hand, by spray, or extruded application of new material.
+Transverse and symbol markings are typically renewed by hand, by spray, or extruded application of new material.